Big Brother (British TV series) series 13: Eye Logo

 For Series 13 the eye was exactly the same shape and size as the previous series.
 The centre of the eye was a 3D purple sphere that had a white glowing pupil.
 The rest of the eye was separated into multi-coloured sections that would rotate and spin during the title sequence, at the beginning and end and also when the day and time was being announced by narrator Marcus Bentley.

-Title sequence

-The title sequence for the series consisted of a series of spinning coloured blocks which included the original sixteen housemates faces.
-Becky Hannon, the wildcard was not included in the titles due to her entrance on Day 4.

 The House

 The house followed a completely different theme from its previous celebrity series, following a glitzy Las Vegas theme, and was announced to be the largest Big Brother House ever.
 The House stairs featured another make-over with the spiral stairs being removed from 2011 and the previous Celebrity Series, and replaced by a straight staircase.
 The Diary Room is situated below the stairs as with every series since 2008, featuring a royal themed Diary Room Chair.
 The Living Area features a set of sofa seats, as well as the Memory Wall which features squares for Housemates Faces.
 Each time a housemate was evicted, their face on the Memory Wall went red to signify their eviction.

 The Kitchen is to the right of the Dining Table, where the 2011 Bathroom was situated.
 It features a black design with a breakfast bar and the Store Room.
 The Bedroom is accessed via the Garden or Corridor in the Living Area.
 The Bedroom carries a Vegas Showgirl theme throughout with the walls being covered in images of showgirls and shiny textures.
 There is space for 16 Housemates.
 The Bathroom is directly opposite the bedroom through the Garden and can only be accessed via the Garden.
 It features a cave like wall design as well as a posh royal design.
 It has a Shower and Bathtub.

 The Garden structure remains mainly unchanged from 2011, with the pool being situated in the same place.
 A Hot Tub has been added near the end of the pool, while the Smoking Area is directly at the bottom.
 There is an outdoor Dining Area, seating area and water feature in the Garden.

 During the 'Turf Wars' task, a secret room was revealed to the Blue Team situated off the Living Area.
 The room was used again as part of the Museum shopping task where Housemates were instructed to go in order to receive treats.
 The House still features the Large Task Room which is situated in the Garden, and the Small Task Room which is accessed via the Diary Room.